As we well see later, a similar method is also used to

 just a number in square brackets, eg [42].
 The

-numbered in order of reference or sorted by
+numbered either in order of

 - 3.